zedithx/zedithx/README.md

 <h1 align="center">Hi 👋, I'm Si Jun</h1>
 <h3 align="center">I’m a passionate full stack developer/SRE/DevOps that is experienced in web, app development, cloud technologies, and infra provisioning and automation.
-I love to build, but I also love the process of designing/scaling systems and automation, and currently other randomly little things like getting good at linux/vim and eventually wanting to install my own archlinux distro and customising it to become my Kubernetes Homelab. </br></br>
+I love to build, but I also love the process of designing/scaling systems and automation </br></br>
-But for now, abit busy with school, part time internship as Backend SRE at Bytedance and current developing a socialising app, which I hope can impact the world in a positive way. </h3>
+But for now, I'm busy with school, part time internship as Backend SRE at Bytedance and current developing a socialising app, which I hope can impact the world in a positive way. </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=zedithx&label=Profile%20views&color=0e75b6&style=flat" alt="zedithx" /> </p>